alice0meta/TagTime/README.md

 See [messymatters.com/tagtime](http://messymatters.com/tagtime) for the whole story.

+If you're not using OSX, try [TagTime v0](https://github.com/alice0meta/TagTime/tree/master/TagTime%20v0%20perl) for now.

 ## Installation and Quick Start

-1. If you're not using osx, try [TagTime v0](https://github.com/alice0meta/TagTime/tree/master/TagTime%20v0%20perl) for now.
-1. Pick a directory to put the TagTime installation in, and run `git clone https://github.com/alice0meta/TagTime.git; cd TagTime; ./run.sh`.
+1. Run `cd ~; git clone https://github.com/alice0meta/TagTime.git; TagTime/run.sh` in a terminal.
 1. If this is the first time you've run TagTime, open `~/.tagtime.js` and fill in the settings.
-1. And then run `./run.sh` in that directory again whenever you reboot your machine.
+1. And run `~/TagTime/run.sh` in a terminal again each time after you reboot your machine.
 1. Answer the pings!
 (Always answer with what it caught you at right at that moment)

 <!-- ## Advanced Usage